William George Fastie: Early years

-Fastie was one of four children of William Ferdinand and Carolyn Fastie.
+Fastie was born on December 6, 1916 in Baltimore, Maryland.
+He was one of four children of William Ferdinand and Carolyn Fastie.
 He attended Johns Hopkins University between 1934 and 1941, initially at evening classes and later as a graduate student in physics, supervised by August Herman Pfund, Robert W. Wood, and Gerhard Heinrich Dieke.

 Career

 During World War II, Fastie's work in the department of physics involved the development of infrared detectors.
 At the end of the War he joined Leeds & Northrup as a research physicist, but was lured back to Hopkins in 1951 by the professor of physics, John D. Strong.

 Fastie's first publication described a new design of spectrometer which today bears his name.
 With the launch of Sputnik 1, Fastie saw the potential of spectroscopy from space, and started a program at Hopkins to develop this idea.
 Initially concentrating on spectroscopic analysis of the Earth's upper atmosphere, it soon broadened into a full-fledged astronomy program, using accurately pointed telescopes.